-RESOLUTION NO. 2022-XX
+RESOLUTION NO. 20235-020XXX

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ESTABLISHING RULES OF PROCEDURE AND DECORUM FOR CITY COUNCIL MEETINGS AND REPEALING RESOLUTION NO. 2021-02
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ESTABLISHING RULES OF PROCEDURE AND DECORUM FOR CITY COUNCIL MEETINGS AND REPEALING RESOLUTION NO. 2023-007020

-California Law authorizes the City Council of the City of Fullerton to adopt, abolish, suspend, modify and/or waive procedural rules for the conduct of its City Council meetings.
+WHEREAS, California Law authorizes the City Council of the City of Fullerton to adopt, abolish, suspend, modify and/or waive procedural rules for the conduct of its City Council meetings.

-In adopting its rules, City Council understands that it must first abide by the general laws of the State of California concerning rules of procedure for City Councils.
+WHEREAS, City Council understands that it must first abide by the general laws of the State of California concerning rules of procedure for city councils in adopting its rules.

-ROBERTS RULES ADOPTED AS A NON-BINDING GUIDE.
-Per Fullerton Municipal Code 2.04.040, City Council has adopted the current edition of "Robert's Rules of Order, Newly Revised" as a non-binding guide for the conduct of City Council meetings, to the degree that such rules do not conflict with State or local laws.
+WHEREAS, City Council has adopted the current edition of "Robert's Rules of Order, Newly Revised" as a non-binding guide for the conduct of City Council meetings, to the degree that such rules do not conflict with State or local laws, per Fullerton Municipal Code 2.04.040.

-For purposes of this resolution the term "Presiding Officer" refers to the Council Member presiding over the City Council Meeting.
+WHEREAS, the term "Presiding Officer" refers to the Council Member presiding over the City Council Meeting for purposes of this resolution.
 In most instances the Mayor will serve as the Presiding Officer.
 The Mayor Pro Tem will serve as the Presiding Officer in the Mayor's absence.

-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, DOES RESOLVE, DECLARE, DETERMINE AND ORDER AS FOLLOWS:
+NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, RESOLVES AS FOLLOWS: